Program Code: 1810

 - The Baking Skills program features the type of experiential learning opportunities that prepare you for a range of scenarios you may encounter in your career.

-- Progress campus houses live labs that are state-of-the-art and include: a lab especially designed for commercial baking, culinary labs, a restaurant, a cafe and an event centre.
+- Progress campus houses state-of-the-art live labs that include a lab specially designed for commercial baking, culinary labs, a restaurant, a cafe and an event centre.

 - The realistic, practical experiences within the offering truly set you apart from the competition.